Industry premieres on BBC Two and iPlayer 10th November

 If you like TV drama to be bold, daring and thoroughly addictive, then we have an electrifying treat for you.
 With the BBC, HBO and Bad Wolf production, Industry hitting your screens this Autumn.
-And if your tired of TV drama that dwells in romance, crime and family melodrama; Industry may be the tonic you need.
+And if you’re tired of TV drama that dwells in romance, crime and family melodrama; Industry may be the tonic you need.
 After all, not only is it energetic and risqué; it’s the drama equivalent of The Apprentice on steroids.

 Set post the financial crash of 2008, Industry follows a group of graduate interns through their first placement at a fictional ‘big bank’.
-Their future careers dependant on their performance, as competition, ruthless ambition and long hours take a toll.
+Their future career dependant on performance, as competition, ruthless ambition and long hours take a toll.
 However, far beyond the trading floor and the pressures of work, each of our graduates navigates sex, friendships and more than a sniff of drugs.
 The partying years of university life not yet complete, despite the pressure of work-life surrounding them.
 But, for some, the opportunities ahead of them are even more important than for others.
 With class, education and social standing wrapped in the need to earn big, play big and succeed at all costs.

 Of course, Industry is pure fiction and drama, and it never attempts to be anything but this.
 But, that does not mean its intoxicating mix of Wall Street meets Skins does not have bolder messages to purvey.
 And look through the haze of drugs, booze and sex, and there are much bigger demons at play.
 From the greed still running through the veins of the city, through to the need to pursue money and status at any personal cost.